meekm/LoRaSoundkit/README.md

 ## Libraries

+If you develop in PlatformIO, you can skip this section, libraries and macros are defined in platformio.ini and are installed automatically.

 #### LMIC
 There are several LIMC LoRaWan libraries.
 I use the LMIC library from MCCI-Catena, because this one is currently best maintained.
 Download the library from https://github.com/mcci-catena/arduino-lmic and put it in your [arduino-path]\libraries\